gobikrishnan-s3141/dotfiles/README.md

         makepkg -si

 10. Install a web browser
-- ''Librewolf'' - a slighly modilfied version of firefox
+- 'Librewolf' - a slighly modilfied version of firefox

         paru -S librewolf-bin

-- ''Firefox'' (if you wanna use plain old firefox, do not use the stock version; use a custom ''user.js'' from [arkenfox](https://github.com/arkenfox/user.js/) or [Betterfox](https://github.com/yokoffing/BetterFox)
+- 'Firefox' (if you wanna use good old firefox, do not use the stock version; use a custom 'user.js' from [arkenfox](https://github.com/arkenfox/user.js/) or [Betterfox](https://github.com/yokoffing/BetterFox)

-- Looking for chromium-based browsers, install ''Brave''.
+- Looking for chromium-based browsers, install 'Brave'.

 **Feel free to use the config files**